The-Marcy-Lab-School/problem-set-4_0/short-response.md

 **3. What are factory functions and why are they useful?**

 **4. Write a code snippet in which you create a Person factory function with at least two data properties.
-Then, in that same code snippet, create an instance of a _Person_.**
+Then, in that same code snippet, use your factory function to create a _Person_ object.**